 Here we are at week #4 in the Nailed it or Failed it blog series and this little dessert was nothing short of delicious.
-But I am still on the supersizing of the pastries.
+I'd definitely give this Berry Brazo Gitano a try.
+After four weeks, I am still on the supersizing of the pastries.
 This time not with the plating, but with that yummy berry compote.

 What had happened with this recipe from Bachour, was that I made the cake, got it in the sheet pan, and was ready to put it in the oven, and this was the moment that I finally learned a full sheet pan will not fit in my home oven.
 Dang.
 Short by a couple of inches.
 So now what?
 I have to scramble to find two half sheet pans and pour the batter into those for baking.
 It's a very delicate cake batter and I was now worried about it falling due to all the movement.
 But it ended up working out ok.